 Cool-season grasses here in the Northeast grow best when temperatures are between 60 and 80 degrees.

-Plan to seed right around Labor Day.
-Two weeks on either side gives new grass time to build strong roots before the winter.
+Plan to plant cool-season grass seed right around Labor Day.
+Two weeks on either side gives new grass plants time to build strong roots before the winter.

 If the weather is cool, but not too cold, you can push planting into the first week of October.
 By the cool days of late October, the new grass should be strong enough to survive the winter.